Get an annual AARP membership for only $12. Limited time offer.

 How to Find the Right Assisted Living Community

-You can find the right assisted living community by visiting several different facilities in your area.
+You can find the right assisted living community by visiting several facilities.
 To find communities near you, search the SeniorLiving.org housing directory.
-When touring an assisted living center, be on the lookout for standards of cleanliness and personal interaction.
-Remember, for a high quality of life, it’s critical to find a good social match, not just a facility that meets basic needs.
+When touring an assisted living facility, evaluate cleanliness and personal interaction standards.
+Remember, for a high quality of life, it's critical to find a good social match, not just a facility that meets basic needs.

 Visiting assisted living communities will give you a better idea of the social setting, activities, and culture the community fosters.
-Eating a meal at the facility can be a great way to start gaining an insider's view – so if possible, arrange an interview over lunch or dinner at the facility.
-This will also give you insight into the expected menu and food quality if that's particularly important to you.
-A good alternative is to observe a class or club meeting if they are offered.
+Eating a meal at the facility can be a great way to gain an insider's view.
+Arrange an interview over lunch or dinner at the facility, if possible.
+It will also give you insight into the expected menu and food quality if that's particularly important.
+A good alternative is to observe a class or club meeting if they are available.
 It'll give you a better idea of how the residents interact and what activities are available.

 Questions Related to the Home or Facility